wp-plugins/buddypress-shortcodes/buddypress-shortcodes/ReadMe.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An easy-to-use shortcodes plugin that helps you in building your own Social Network using BuddyPress Plugin.It gives you the option of using Shortcodes for BuddyPress plugin.
+A shortcodes plugin that helps you in building your own Social Network using BuddyPress Plugin.It gives you the option of using Shortcodes for BuddyPress plugin.

 == Description ==

-An easy-to-use shortcodes plugin that helps you in building your own Social Network using BuddyPress Plugin.It gives you the option of using Shortcodes for BuddyPress plugin.
+[BuddyPress Shortcodes](http://wordpress.webimetry.com/plugins/buddypress-shortcodes/ "BuddyPress Shortcodes – an easy to use shortcode to support your BuddyPress site") is an easy-to-use shortcodes plugin that helps you in building your own Social Network using BuddyPress Plugin.It gives you the option of using Shortcodes for BuddyPress plugin.

 Currently there are 6 shortcodes available in order to display BuddyPress Members and Groups in Carousel or Grid and Activities can be displayed in a Carousel or List.

 = Activity Shortcodes :- =
-Activity List - [webim_buddypress_activity title="Activity Shortcodes List" count="5"]
+Activity List -
+`[webim_buddypress_activity title="Activity Shortcodes List" count="5"]`
-Activity Carousel - [webim_activity_carousel count="12" color="#000"]
+Activity Carousel -
+`[webim_activity_carousel count="12" color="#000"]`

 = Members Shortcodes :- =
-Members Grid - [webim_members_grid title="Alphabetical" type="alphabetical" col="4" count="6"]
+Members Grid -
+`[webim_members_grid title="Alphabetical" type="alphabetical" col="4" count="6"]`
-Members Carousel - [webim_members_carousel type="alphabetical" count="12" title="Alphabetical Members" visible="6"]
+Members Carousel -
+`[webim_members_carousel type="alphabetical" count="12" title="Alphabetical Members" visible="6"]`

 = Groups Shortcodes :- =
-Groups Grid - [webim_groups_grid title="Most Popular Groups" type="popular" col="4" count="6"]
+Groups Grid -
+`[webim_groups_grid title="Most Popular Groups" type="popular" col="4" count="6"] `
-Groups Carousel - [webim_groups_carousel title="Most Active Groups" type="active" count="12" visible="6"]
+Groups Carousel -
+`[webim_groups_carousel title="Most Active Groups" type="active" count="12" visible="6"]`

 == Installation ==